*Visiting the United States of America? Scroll to the bottom to head straight to my USA city/area guides – more coming soon*

 Disclosure: This Visiting the USA guide may contain affiliate links.
 I may receive commissions for purchases made through links in this post.
 As always, all opinions are my own and I would never post about something I have not personally used/verified.

-I have lived in America my whole life (except for a brief stint of studying abroad in Prague in 2011 and then living in Israel in 2015), so it’s hard for me to speak to visiting the USA and what to expect.
+I grew up and have lived in America most of my life (except for studying abroad in Prague in 2011 and then living in Israel in 2015 and moving there in 2019), so it’s hard for me to speak to visiting the USA and what to expect as a tourist.
 I’d like to say that the USA has the nicest people, they love visitors and that it’s an open and free country.
-Unfortunately that’s not the case.
-As the political tensions grow in the USA, visiting the USA becomes harder for minorities and even living here, even in NYC, one of the biggest and most diverse cities in the world, there has become an increase in tensions.
+Unfortunately, that’s not the case.
+As the political tensions grow in the USA which dviides the public, visiting the USA becomes harder and not as care-free.
+Even living here, even in NYC, one of the biggest and most diverse cities in the world, has had an exponential increase in tensions and divisions.

 Of course this is different for every city, state and area.
 In New Orleans, you will find the nicest people in the world who LOVE tourists and love celebrating life and having people in their city.
 NYC not so much!
 We hate the congestion and avoid tourist traps.
 Regardless of these rising tensions, the USA should be on everyone’s bucket lists since there is SO much to do and see and you would need infinite trips to visit America to even see half the country.
-From New York City to Florida’s beaches to Texas BBQ to Las Vegas casinos and clubs to Los Angeles’ Hollywood scene to skiing in Utah and Colorado, there are millions of things in America to see and do for ANY person in the world!
+From New York City to Florida’s sunny weather (check out Palm Beach Florida) to Texas BBQ (check out a Texas bucket list) to Las Vegas casinos and clubs to Los Angeles’ Hollywood scene to skiing in Utah and Colorado, there are millions of things in America to see and do for ANY person in the world!
 So while you’re visiting the USA, make sure you are planning your next trip to another state soon!

 The Dollar (USD!).